 Since digital images are viewed on a computer, they can be lightened or darkened, and certain sections can be enlarged and looked at more closely.

 Breast cancer screening tools are used to find breast cancer in a woman with no warning signs or symptoms.

-Mammography is the best screening tool for breast cancer used today.
-It can find cancers at an early stage, when they are small (too small to be felt) and the chances of survival are highest.
+Overall, mammography is the most effective screening tool used to find breast cancer in most women.
+It can find cancers at an early stage, when the chances of survival are highest.

 Learn about mammography recommendations for women at average risk of breast cancer.

 Learn about mammography recommendations for women at higher than average risk of breast cancer.